|Degrees:||B.A. Honours Trinity College, University of Toronto; M.A. and Ph.D., University of Toronto|

 |Office:||1922 Dunton Tower|

-- Renaissance literature (especially Spenser); the classical tradition (especially Virgil, Ovid, and the reception and reinvention of classical texts and culture during the Middle Ages and Renaissance)
+- The classical tradition (especially Greek tragedy, Virgil, Ovid, Seneca, and the reception and reinvention of classical texts and culture during the Middle Ages and Renaissance)

-- Relations between literature and philosophy (especially Cavell, Wittgenstein, Heidegger)
+- Relations between classical philology and modern philosophy

-I am currently completing a second monograph, titled The Fact of Rome.
+I am currently revising the typescript of my second monograph, titled The Fact of Rome.
 The book studies the cultural and intellectual stakes of Medieval and Renaissance Britain’s sense of itself as forever living under the shadow of Rome–that is, as forever living under the shadow of a city whose name could serve as shorthand both for the ancient, fallen, quintessentially human power that had once conquered and colonized Britain, and also for the alternately sanctified and demonized edifice of the Roman Church.
-In this project I argue that the idea and fact of Rome insinuate themselves not just into arts of rhetoric, rules of reason, or conceptions of nationhood and Christian discipline, but into the thinking subject’s relation to the self, and into the processes by which those subjects make themselves at home in what the philosopher Stanley Cavell calls “the ordinary.”
+The book argues that the idea and fact of Rome insinuate themselves not just into arts of rhetoric, rules of reason, or conceptions of nationhood and Christian discipline, but into the thinking individual’s relation to the self, and into the processes by which men and women make themselves at home in what the philosopher Stanley Cavell calls “the ordinary.”

 Virgil’s Schoolboys: The Poetics of Pedagogy in Renaissance England.
 Oxford University Press.
 2010.